 - Coaches that try and burn their own path against the culture and processes of a gym.
 This doesn’t work anywhere, so go with the flow, or find another source of employment.

 - Coaches who forget that personal training is a customer service industry.
 Go out of your way to be kind to clients.
 Client’s repay kindness with loyalty.
-“But don’t think that means I’ll go easy on you :-).
-I’m going to bring the heat and push you to meet your goals … I’m just going to do it with a smile.”
+“Attention Clients… don’t think that means I’ll go easy on you :-).
+I’m still going to bring the heat and push you to meet your goals … I’m just going to do it with a smile.”

 - Coaches that forget that you have to earn a client’s respect and trust.
 It doesn’t matter how big your arms are, how cut your abs are, or even how many certifications you have.
 Respect and trust are earned on every session.
 So put in the work and preparation, and your clients will thank you.